docsteveharris/2020-NHS-AI-call/draft.md

 # Background details

 TODO: complete online; no specific prose needed here

 # Plain English Summary (450 words)
-TODO: 2020-05-15: prose below is as per EoI; still to update after project plan complete

 More than 1000 patients have elective surgery cancelled every week in the NHS, causing anxiety for patients and families.(D Wong, 2017) Cancellations are upsetting, inefficient, may cause harm, delay treatment, and let slip therapeutic opportunities.
 Bed capacity is the primary reason for these cancellations.
 Yet bed capacity fluctuates.
 Operational efficiency depends on an accurate view of near-future demand, but this is challenging because a hospital is a complex system with many interdepartmental flows, and individual emergencies seem unpredictable.